BetaX-Community/router/README.md

 # Executables

-overpass-api : Request Overpass API for ways and nodes relative to each bus route parse-xml : Pase the result of Overpass API to draw the path of each bus line in a map
+overpass-api : Request Overpass API for ways and nodes relative to each bus route parse-xml : Parse the result of Overpass API to draw the path of each bus line in a map

 # Usage